 7. What Information Should a Process Outcome Letter Include?

-We always advise clients to be very detailed in the documentation they provide throughout HR processes and this extends to appeal outcomes.
+We always advise clients to be very detailed in the documentation they provide throughout HR processes.
+This extends to appeal outcomes.

-It is always possible that an employee issue will end up in front of an employment tribunal judge, and this could be 18 months to 2 years away.
+It is always possible that an employee issue will end up in front of an employment tribunal judge.
+This could be 18 months to 2 years away.
 It is far better to be able to rely on detailed documentation that was created at the time of the event than on your memory of events that happened 2 years ago.

 In the appeal outcome letter you should summarise the key points of appeal that were raised by the employee.